-Some Computational Considerations
+Some Computational Considerations:

-Both the static and the tracking estimation algorithms presented in the preceding sections are computationally intensive, particularly for large power networks which may have more than 200 important buses.
-It is, therefore, very important to pay attention to such computational issues as illconditioning, computer storage and time requirements.
+Both the static and the tracking state estimation algorithms presented in the preceding sections are computationally intensive, particularly for large power networks which may have more than 200 important buses.
+It is, therefore, very important to pay attention to such computational issues as ill conditioning, computer storage and time requirements.
 However, we need to first consider the question of existence of a solution of the state estimation problem.

 Consider the static WLSE formula [Eq.
-(14.11b)] which serves as the starting point for all the algorithms Inverse of information matrix Mnxn=H′ should exist otherwise there is no state estimate.
+(14.11b)] which serves as the starting point for all the algorithms Inverse of information matrix Mnxn=H′ WH should exist otherwise there is no state estimate.
 This will happen if rank of H is equal to n (no. of state variables).
 Since one can always choose a nonsingular W, so if H has a rank n, the power network is said to be observable.

-Problem of Ill-conditioning
+Problem of I11-conditioning:

 Even if the given power system is an observable system in terms of the measurements selected for the state estimation purposes, there is no guarantee that the required inversion of the information matrix will exist.
-During multiplications of the matrices, there is some small but definite error introduced due to the finite word length and quantisation.
+During multiplications of the matrices, there is some small but definite error introduced due to the finite word length and quantization.
 Whether or not these errors create ill-conditioning of the information matrix may be determined from a knowledge of the condition number of the matrix.
 This number is defined as the ratio of the largest and the smallest eigen values of the information matrix.